jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The muzzle of a lion is like a fingerprint - no two lions have the same pattern of whiskers.
+⚡<!-- FUNFACT --> Fun fact: There is a seven letter word in the English language that contains ten words without rearranging any of its letters, therein: the, there, he, in, rein, her, here, ere, therein, herein.

 </div>